catgriffin85/woollys_yarn_barn/README.md

 Success messages not showing after some actions - while majority of my messages are working, there are 2 that were picked up during testing that are not working - when item quantity in the cart is updated and when an existing stock item has been deleted.
 I've checked the code and can see no obvious issues as to why these messages are not showing when others are.
 As I am close to submission date I've decided to leave these bugs.
 The functionality that should be triggering these messages is working so I'm ok to leave them as bugs for now.

+## Set Up GitHub Repository

+Before deploying to Heroku, set up version control with GitHub:

+1. Create a GitHub repository:

+* Go to [github.com](https://github.com/) and log in or sign up.
+* Click the New button to create a new repository.
+* Give your repo a name, choose visibility (public or private), and create it.

+2. Connect your local project to GitHub:

+    git remote add origin https://github.com/your-username/your-repo-name.git

+3. Add and commit your project files:

+    git add .

+    git commit -m "Initial commit"

+4. Push to GitHub:

+    git push -u origin main

 ## Deployment to Heroku

-### Update the requirements.txt File
+1. Update the requirements.txt File

-* Open your project in an IDE or terminal.
-* Ensure all required dependencies are installed in your environment.
+    Ensure all dependencies are installed in your environment.

-* Run the following command to update requirements.txt: pip3 freeze > requirements.txt
+    Run: pip3 freeze > requirements.txt
-* This command generates a list of all installed Python packages and their versions.

-### Push Changes to GitHub

-* Commit the updated requirements.txt file to your repository.
+    Add and commit the updated requirements.txt:

+    git add requirements.txt

+    git commit -m "Update requirements.txt"

+    git push

-### Sign Up or Log In to Heroku
+2. Sign Up or Log In to Heroku

-* Go to Heroku's website and log in or create a free account.
+    Go to Heroku's website and log in or create a free account.

-### Create a New App
+3. Create a New App

 * From the Heroku dashboard, click the Create New App button.
 * Enter a unique name for your app and select your region (e.g., United States or Europe).
 * Click Create App.

-### Set Up Config Vars
+4. Set Up Config Vars

 * Navigate to the Settings tab of your newly created app.
 * Scroll down to the Config Vars section and click Reveal Config Vars.
 * Add the following variables:
-    1. Key: CREDS

- Value: Paste the entire contents of your creds.json file.
+    1. Key: CREDS - Value: Paste the entire contents of your creds.json file.

-    2. Key: PORT
+    2. Key: PORT - Value: 8000

- Value: 8000

 * Click Add after entering each pair.

-### Configure Buildpacks
+5. Configure Buildpacks

 * Scroll down to the Buildpacks section.
 * Click Add Buildpack and select Python.
 Save changes.
 * Click Add Buildpack again and select Node.js.
 Save changes.
 * Ensure Python is listed above Node.js.
 If not, drag Python to the top.

+6. Create a Procfile

+    In your project root, create a file named Procfile (no extension) with this content:

+    web: gunicorn your_project_name.wsgi

+    Add, commit, and push the Procfile:

+    git add Procfile

+    git commit -m "Add Procfile for Heroku deployment"

+    git push

-### Connect to GitHub
+7. Connect to GitHub

 * Go to the Deploy tab in Heroku.
 * Under the Deployment Method section, select GitHub.